ShizukaDonaghue/happy-beans/TESTING.md

 </details>

-The errors identified were all related to CSS property used in Summernote list items for unordered list.
+The errors identified were all related to CSS property used in Summernote list items for the unordered list.
 Since the errors resulted from Summernote codes, these were not addressed.

 <details>
   <summary>403 Error Page - No issues or errors</summary>